wooln/vscode-tfs/README.md

 ## Important !

-> **You MUST have Visual Studio and Team Foundation Server Power Tools installed to be able to use this extension.**
+> **You MUST have a Visual Studio with Team Foundation Server features to be able to use this extension.**

 ## Installation